hpi-studyu/studyu/README.md

 The StudyU Designer is a web-based application supporting the design and implementation of digital N-of-1 trials for clinicians, researchers, or digital health enthusiasts.
-With its user-centric design framework, the Study Designer improves usability with many supportive features during the study creation process.
+With its user-centric design framework, the StudyU Designer improves usability with many supportive features during the study creation process.
 Notably, it includes a preview function that provides a real-time visualization of the study design.
-Besides running private N-of-1 trials, seamless collaboration with other researchers is also supported by sharing studies with other clinicians and researchers, fostering collaboration and transparency in the spirit of public health and open science.
+Besides running private N-of-1 trials, seamless collaboration with other researchers is also supported by sharing studies, fostering collaboration and transparency in the spirit of public health and open science.

 ### StudyU App